llamanator-project/llamanator/deploy/llamanator-bash/README.md

 ---

-## Install Llamanator Bash on MacOS with Proxy
+## Install Llamanator Bash on MacOS

 1. Install Ollama on your Mac: https://ollama.com
 2. Set Ollama to be exposed on your machine by running `launchctl setenv OLLAMA_HOST "0.0.0.0"` and then restarting Ollama